 - Make it with beans - Used sparingly as a flavorful ingredient in certain hearty cream soups such as bean soup.
 Stir into refried beans to eat as a side dish or as a spread for molletes or tortas.

-- No pork, no problem - Pork is traditional for chorizo, but you can substitute ground beef if you like.
-Higher fat content will yield a juicier, richer mixture, while leaner beef mixtures will be drier.
+- No pork, no problem - While pork is traditional for chorizo, you can substitute ground beef if you prefer.
+A higher fat content will yield a juicier and richer mixture, while leaner beef will be drier.

-- Spicy or not spicy? - Adjust the spices to meet your desired level of spice—more chile powder for spice lovers, less for milder chorizo.
+- Spicy or not spicy? - Adjust the spices however you like—add more chili powder for spice lovers or less for a milder chorizo.

 Nutrition Facts (per serving) | |